Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Ravi Swaminathan

-On an overall basis of growth.
-And the industrial cable segment has grown much faster than the domestic wire segment because during the quarter these things occur in Australia and very high base.
-Last year if you remember fourth quarter 202025 saw a major and was there some amount of price correction copper in copper before the war and hence overall loops down to fourth.
-So you see wire segment remained flat but the cable segment has.
+On an overall growth trend payable when the industrial cable segment has grown much faster than the domestic wire segment was in the are the is the thing in Austria, a very high base last year quarter two, saw a major opinion and was seen in.
+There are some amount of price correction or in copper before the war and overall loans down the quarter.
+So you see wire segment remained flat, but the cable segment has been stopped.

 Ravi Swaminathan

 Okay.
-And with respect to the other two couple of other segments one of the AC and fans how much amount of price increase we would have taken over the past few months to compensate for the raw material price increase in both these products.
-If you can highlight that.
-And how much are we likely to take
+And with respect to the other — a couple of other segments, one is AC and France how much amount of price increase we would have taken over the past few months to compensate for the raw material price increase in both these products, if you can highlight that and how much are we likely to take?

-Price increase are actually sometimes first price increase happened due to the energy efficiency ratings change during the quarter and then post there are royal shills which are happening war February 24th there is increase of raw material prices including other.
-So I would start from till April There is calibrated price increases happening not only in France but in our order different.
-Right.
-Because unlike.
+Impact to be able to further increase happened due to the energy efficiency ratings change during the quarter.
+And then there No, Royal happening toward February ’24, there is increase of raw material prices in other — so we would start from until April.
+There is calibrated price increases happening not only in France and but in our order series.
+So there given rights.

 Ravi Swaminathan